cellnopt/cellnopt/cno/datasets/ToyMMB/README.rst

 :Description: This directory contains the file **PKN-ToyMMB.sif**, a model used in
     several articles and for many tests in CellNOpt.
-The accompanying data **MD-ToyMMB.csv** was generated manually by Camille Terfve for the CellNOptR tutorial.
+A SBML-qual version (**PKN-ToyMMB.xml**) is also provided
+:Data: The file **MD-ToyMMB.csv** contains the data generated

 .. image:: https://github.com/cellnopt/cellnopt/blob/master/cno/datasets/ToyMMB/PKN-ToyMMB.png
    :alt: ToyMMB figure